Article Information Updated April 2025.

 It’s no surprise that retail giants like Amazon pay close attention to how customers navigate their marketplace, and over the years they’ve adopted this ‘search engine’ mindset to optimize for the searching customer:

-If you want your listings to attract the right audience and drive conversions, landing on the first page is essential.
+If you want your listings to attract the right audience and drive conversions, landing on the first page is essential: that starts with strong Amazon store optimization.
 But to get there, you need to understand how the algorithm works.

-In this article, we’ll break down what it takes to capture attention on Amazon, providing insights that go beyond the simple “more views = more sales” equation.
+In this article, we’ll break down what it takes to capture attention on Amazon, including how buy box optimization plays a critical role beyond the simple ‘more views = more sales’ equation.
 You'll gain a deeper understanding of optimization and how it truly impacts success.

 Amazon’s algorithm works to accomplish one thing – to find, rank, and return the most relevant product listings for a search query.
 Amazon differentiates itself from other search platforms through its obsession with ‘user intent’ and how it adjusts its algorithm to fit the audience's needs.
 Rather than casting a large net to capture anything related to the query, Amazon focuses on products, benefits, and features to find specific items that the customer is ready to buy.

 The Amazon algorithm focuses on two areas: performance and relevance.
+Both of which directly influence your ability to win the Buy Box.
 This means that a product with a strong sales history will rank higher.
 In the same manner, a product listing incorporating appropriate keywords and expansive content will also appear higher on the SERPs.

 A notable example of the role this content piece plays in the overall ranking and performance of products is Amazon’s premium A+ content.
 Pushing premium content can positively impact sales velocity.
 According to Amazon, this results in over a 5% increase in sales due to increased traffic and conversion.